fshostme/docs/docs/cs2/becomeadmin.md

 :::note
 1. Enter the RCON password you set for your CS2 Pro Server.
 (Don’t forget it!)
 2. Connect to your CS2 Pro Server.
-3. Open your `say` chat and type: `/login RconPass` replace RconPass with your actual RCON password.
+3. Open your `say` chat and type: `/permlogin RconPass` (replace RconPass with your actual RCON password)
-4. Open your `say` chat and type: `/addadmin YourSteamID64` to add yourself or a friend as an admin.
 :::